Whether you’re looking for a scenic road trip stop, short walk, or half day hike, these Southern Alberta waterfalls are worth a visit!

 Tangle Falls, Jasper National Park

-When driving back from Jasper, make a quick stop at Tangle Creek Falls.
+When driving back from Jasper, make a quick stop at Tangle Falls.
 The multi-tiered cascading falls, located 7.9 kilometers south of the Columbia Icefields, are 48 metres high!
 Parking is on the west side of the highway and the falls are on the east side.
 If you choose to cross Highway 93 for a closer look, use extreme caution and stay well off the road as cars are moving quickly.
 See our story, The Best Stops on the Icefields Parkway, for more waterfalls along Highway 93 North.
 Accessible year round.

 O’Shaughnessy Falls, Kananaskis